nuejs/nue/packages/nuejs.org/docs/interactivity.md

 </nav>
 ```

-The router API doesn’t care where data is stored—URL, session, or local storage—making state management effortless.
+The router API doesn’t care where data is stored — URL, session, or local storage — making state management effortless.
 You can switch storage types (e.g., from session to persistent) without views needing to know, keeping the system flexible and views blissfully unaware.

 ## Controllers
-React devs manage interactivity within components, but Nue uses controllers—standalone scripts that handle app-wide concerns.
+React devs manage interactivity within components, but Nue uses controllers — standalone scripts that handle app-wide concerns.
 Think of them as coordinators between the model and views, offloading tasks like navigation or keyboard shortcuts.
 This keeps views pure and models logic-focused, a separation unfamiliar in React but natural in MVC-style systems.

 ### Bootstrap controller
 This starts the app: